 Things seemed to take a turn when Christian was diagnosed with type 1 diabetes (T1D) in July 2019.
 At first, he thought he’d never be able to race again.
 Luckily, this wasn’t the case as Christian realised that just like he had done with racing, he was determined to master T1D.
-With the added help from Dexcom G5 Mobile Continuous Glucose Monitoring (CGM), Christian has been able to keep a hold on his levels and compete at his best when racing.
+Now, with the added help from Dexcom G6 CGM, Christian has been able to keep a hold on his levels and compete at his best when racing.

 To find out more, we chatted to Christian about his love of karting, his diabetes journey and the tools he uses to make sure he can always compete at his best.

 Q: Have you always loved racing?
 How did that start?